-Our Big Polyp Blastomussa Wellsi Coral from Australia, is also known as the Blastomussa Coral, Wellsi's Brain, and Big Pipe Blastomussa, and the Blasto coral.
+Our Red Big Polyp Blastomussa Wellsi Coral from Australia, is also known as the Australian Pineapple Coral, Wellsi's Brain, and Big Pipe Blastomussa, and the Blasto coral.
 A wonderful coral for the beginner to advanced aquarist, it often becomes the centerpiece for the reef aquarium.
-Very hard to find, Blasto's come in solid colors and also have amazing color combinations including reds, yellows, blues, purples, greens, and even pink.
-Found from the islands of the Indo pacific ocean including Fiji, Tonga, Solomon Islands, all the way to the Great Barrier Reef.
+The thickness of the blastomussa wellsi's tissue makes its general appearance similar to many types of brain coral (including Caulastrea) at first glance.
+Usually more difficult to find, Blasto's come in solid colors and also have amazing color combinations including reds, yellows, blues, purples, greens, and even pink.
+Found from the islands of the Indo pacific ocean including Fiji, Tonga, Solomon Islands, all the way to Australia's Great Barrier Reef.
 The vast majority of ours come from Australia's Great Barrier Reef found on lower reef slopes protected from heavy wave action and turbid environments.
 Perfectly suited for the home reef aquarium.
 Though they are slow growers, they are easy to moderate to care for and easy to frag.
 If you forget to feed them, it's okay.
 They can be fed directly and that will make them grow faster, but they are also content to take nutrients from the water column.
 Finally, the Blastomussa wellsi is one of only two members in the Blastomussa genus.
 The other species being Blastomussa merleti.
-The blastomussa wellsi is distinct from its relative blastomussa merletti because of its thick, fleshy, swollen polyps that are extremely larger than the merletti.
-The thickness of the blastomussa wellsi's tissue makes its general appearance similar to many types of brain coral (including Caulastrea) at first glance.
+The blastomussa wellsi is distinct from its relative blastomussa merletti because of its thick, fleshy, swollen polyps that are extremely large versus smaller polyps on the blastomussa merletti .

 Aggressiveness This is an aggressive species, extending their sweeper tentacles at night.
 There needs to be plenty of space between it and other corals.